 Sorachi Coal Mine exhibition at the Sapporo International Art Festival

-As part of the Sapporo International Arts Festival, and in association with the Contemporary Art Institute, Kevin has been commissioned to create a new film in response to the coal mining area of Yubari Shimizusawa in Hokkaido.
+As part of the Sapporo International Arts Festival, and in association with CAI02 Contemporary Art Institute, Kevin has been commissioned to create a new film in response to the coal mining area of Yubari Shimizusawa in Hokkaido.
 The work, Seeing Colours in an Oil Slick, will be exhibited at the Kyukitasumi Shimizusawa thermal power plant in Yubari Shimizusawa town from 23rd August- 13th October 2014.